babanomania/brewlytics/README.md

 Use Metabase to visualize sales trends, best-selling items, and which employee is secretly upselling muffins.

 Connect Metabase to the OLAP PostgreSQL database.
-Sample dashboards include:

 1. Visit [Metabase](http://localhost:3000) and create an admin user.
 2. Add a new PostgreSQL database using host `olap-db`, port `5432`, user `brew`, password `brew`, and database `coffee_olap`.
+3. (Optional) run `python metabase/setup_dashboards.py` to create example dashboards automatically.
+The script creates a **Coffee Shop Overview** dashboard with:

-* Daily revenue breakdown
+   - Daily revenue
-* Most caffeinated customers
-* Sales by time of day (a.k.a.
-“When do people need coffee the most?”)
+   - Sales by product
+   - Top customers

 ## Folder Structure